itrocks-ts/decorator/README.md

 ### Types

-Those type shortcuts are used to facilitate coding in TypeScript:
+These TypeScript type shortcuts are used to simplify coding and improve readability:
 ```ts
 type DecorateCaller<T extends object> = (target: Type<T>) => void